 Detox Your Liver One Week Before Your Period

 Brawner says acne breakouts around the time of menstruation are also a signal that hormones are out of balance.
-"It signals that I need to put in a little extra work around supporting blood sugar, hormones, and the liver (it's all connected)," she says.
+"It signals that I need to put in a little extra work around supporting blood sugar, hormones, and the liver," she says.
 "For some struggling with PMS, supporting the liver is enough to see improvement.
 However, for others, seeing a physician for a hormone analysis may be appropriate."